TAFCS Bylaws (r. November 2015)

 ARTICLE III: AFFILIATION WITH AMERICAN ASSOCIATION OF FAMILY AND CONSUMER SCIENCES

 Section 1: This association shall be an affiliate of the American Association of Family and Consumer Sciences (henceforth referred to as AAFCS) and the requirements for membership shall include the membership requirements of AAFCS.

 Section 2: TAFCS, as an affiliate state association, shall be represented in the Leadership Council by:

 b) the president-elect

-If the membership is large enough to permit more senators, another board member will serve as the third senator.
-Additional senators/alternates shall be elected by a majority of members voting at the annual meeting.
-These senators will serve for 1 year.
+If the membership is large enough to permit more council members, another board member will serve as the third council member.
+Additional council members/alternates shall be elected by a majority of members voting at the annual meeting.
+These council members will serve for 1 year.

 Section 3: TAFCS shall be represented on the AAFCS Board of Directors by the vice president-affiliates.